 Read More: Add the Delano X2 to Your Gear This Winter

 You have the v-tail frame for deep snow tracking.
 Then, there are two front points, two side teeth under the toe for uphill grip, and four angeled ice tips on the heel cleat for downhill grip.
 For support, the easy Wrapp Trail binding requires a quick tug for a secure fit.
 This snowshoe also offers a heel lift to reduce strain on the calf for those steep uphill climbs.

 Our reviewer was particularly impressed by the ease and fit of the binding, the lack of kicked-up snow, and the helpful heel lift.

 The Atlas Access is available in 25″ (recommended up to 200 lbs / 91 kg).
 Or there is a 30″ model (recommended up to 250 lbs / 113 kg).
 The Women’s Access is available in 23″ (recommended for up to 160 lbs/ 72.5 kg) or 27″ (up to 200 lbs/ 91 kg).
 Both pairs have an MSRP of 169.95 USD.

 3. Tubbs Flex RDG

-The Flex RDG is a prime option for day hiking.
-It has a few unique features, one of which being its Flex Tail technology, which absorbs shock from the heel and reduces stress on your joints.
+The Flex RDG is an excellent option for day hiking.
+It has a few unique features, one of which is its Flex Tail technology, which absorbs shock from the heel and reduces stress on your joints.
 As further support, the Flex RDG has a heel lift (like the Access above) to reduce calf fatigue.